 In this project funded by the Big Lottery, I am working with NDTi colleagues to support staff working in care homes and people involved in TimeBanks.
 The goal is to support care home residents to get a more included life in the community.
-See more about this exciting development here as well as a short paper called Can I give you a lift?
+See more about this exciting development here and a spin-off investigation called May I give you a lift?

 Below are some other current projects that you can get involved with are shown below.
 For more information about how to get involved, just click on the saleroom tab in the sidebar on the left of your screen.

 This programme is largely for independent and voluntary sector providers of locked residential rehabilitation services for people with mental health issues or learning disabilities living in the English East Midlands.
 It comprises (i) a series of seminars for key staff and people using services to promote a more personalised and inclusive approach; (ii) a shared sense of what excellent services look like, captured in an excellence framework; (iii) learning exchange visits between members which lead to individual action plans for each service; and (iv) stories of how services are striving for excellence that capture and share ideas for service improvement.
 We have recently developed a page of resources here on the introduction of the smoking ban.
 Networking groups in the East Midlands include:

 - The Striving for Excellence Programme